Prasad-Medisetti/reactjs-pwa/README.md

 # reactjs-pwa
-A demo of progressive web apps using react
+A demo of Progressive Web Apps using ReactJS.